 *Use tongs instead of your hands to pick things up in sensory tubs.

 I don’t think this section is given the status it deserves, hand eye coordination is so important and usually the part of the equation that frustrates my beginning writer the most.
-To work on these skills you can:
+To work on these skills and get ready to write without worksheets, you can:

 *Throw to a target – like we did with our Angry Birds Game.